mjaschen/strava-helper-firefox/README.md

 - Adds a deep link to the VeloViewer activity details page (next to the Flyby link)
 - Changes the default filter for the segment leaderboards to "My Results" (configurable in the settings)
 - Automatically load more activities in the activity feed
+- Removes consecutive avatars from the same athlete in dashboard feed

 ## Settings